frizynn/frizynn/README.md

 # Hi there! 👋
-I'm Juan Francisco Lebrero, a dedicated student pursuing a Bachelor's degree in Artificial Intelligence Engineering at the esteemed University of Saint Andrew's ([UdeSA](https://udesa.edu.ar)).
+I'm Juan Francisco Lebrero, a dedicated student pursuing a Bachelor's degree in Artificial Intelligence Engineering at the University of Saint Andrew's ([UdeSA](https://udesa.edu.ar)).
 Welcome to my GitHub profile!
 Here, you'll find an extensive portfolio showcasing my notable projects and contributions in the field of AI and software development.

 ## 🌟 Skills and Expertise

-- **Languages**: Python, JavaScript, HTML, C++
+- **Languages**: Python, Java, HTML, C
-- **Machine Learning**: TensorFlow, PyTorch, scikit-learn, OpenCV
+- **Machine Learning**: PyTorch, OpenCV

 ## 🚀 Notable Projects